 Just like any other content strategy, your user-generated content plan has to have specific goals and guidelines to work its best.

-According to SEMrush, 86% of businesses have tried user-generated content, but GoodVid discovered only 27% have a strategy for this content in place.
+According to SEMrush, 86% of businesses have tried user-generated content.
 User-generated content sometimes sparks conversations, increases engagement and builds trust.
 But if used the wrong way, this content will have your followers packing up and leaving.

 That’s why you have to–like any sort of marketing campaign–create goals.
 Here are some common user-generated content goals marketers set in place:

 - Higher Brand Engagement: Everyone wants more likes, but setting engagement as a goal is smart during UGC campaigns.
 Influencers tend to spark conversation with their content.
 Seeing more comments, likes and mentions toward your channels show signs of success.
 But you need the right social media analytics tools to benchmark your efforts!

 - Increased Conversion Rates: Need to reassure consumers’ purchasing decisions?
 UGC has the power to help consumers on the fence with your product.
 If you’re in even a slightly competitive industry–people will do their research.
 Make it your priority to increase conversions with reviews, unboxing showcases and social media takeovers for your campaign.

 - Building Brand Trust: Another common goal is simply getting folks to trust you.
 Whether you’ve had some bad press or you’re starting fresh, building brand awareness through trust is a great goal.
 So how do you measure it?
 UGC establishes credibility with consumers, so try to track keywords or phrases you know are associated with your brand.
 Then track and measure to see if people are giving more positive feedback on social or even on reviews.